Inverse Operations

 What is Inverse Operations in Math?

-Why is Inverse Operations important?
+What is the Inverse Operations formula?

 How Inverse Operations Connects to Other Ideas